 $200,000 = $75,000 + $125,000

-If you are using a double entry accounting software, a company balance sheet is very easy to create.
-A click of a button will create a basic balance sheet.
-You can also run a comparison balance sheet and compare your current accounting balance sheet with a previous period.
+If you are using double-entry accounting software, a company balance sheet is very easy to create.
+You can also run a comparison between two dates to compare your current accounting balance sheet with a previous accounting period.

-Single entry bookkeeping systems such as my free spreadsheets do not include the ability to track assets and liabilities, so generating a balance sheet can be a little more difficult.
+Single-entry bookkeeping systems such as my free balance sheet template spreadsheet do not include the ability to track assets and liabilities, so generating one can be a little more tedious.

 When the balance sheet is completed and the starting and ending cash balances that are calculated, the Cash Flow Statement is the next financial statement to tackle.